Did you know you can gain valuable work experience in a career you love, and earn $7.25 - $20.00 per hour in a career you'll love...

 The primary goal of the Cooperative Education Program is to introduce students to the world of work through on-the-job experience.
-The co-op program combines school, business, and industry to offer students training and real-world, hands-on work experience before they graduate.
-The co-op coordinator works with the student to secure working papers, arranges employment interviews, periodically evaluates and supervises the student’s progress.
+The Co-Op Program combines school, business, and industry to offer students training and real-world, hands-on work experience before they graduate.
+The School to Career Coordinator works with the student to develop a resume, arrange employment interviews, complete necessary employment paperwork, and periodically evaluate and supervise the student's progress.

-The co-op coordinator may place students in the co-op program if they meet the following requirements:
+The School to Career Coordinator may place students in the Co-Op Program if they meet the following requirements:

 Job placement services are available to assist students in finding employment when their course is completed.